2013 South Korean sabotage plot: Prosecutor's indictment

 On 26 September 2013, South Korean prosecutors indicted Lee Seok-ki, a left-wing lawmaker, on charges that he was plotting a pro-North Korea rebellion to overthrow the government, saying his plan posed a "grave" national security threat.
 Senior prosecutor Kim Soo-nam told a news conference that Lee and his colleagues specifically brought up possible targets to attack, including a telecommunications facility in Seoul, during the May meeting, which drew 130 people.
 He said the plotters also discussed using websites to find ways to manufacture firearms and bombs.
 According to transcripts of conversations at the meeting publicized by South Korean media, some participants talked about ways to make powerful BB guns and searching the internet to find ways to build homemade bombs.

 Kim said Lee Seo-ki believed that high tensions between the two Koreas in 2013 spring would lead to war.
 "It's an incident that an underground revolutionary organization...systemically and collectively plotted to overthrow a free democracy and posed a grave threat to" South Korea's national security, Kim said.
 He said Lee Seok-ki was indicted on two other charges-inciting a rebellion and praising North Korea in violation of South Korea's anti-Pyongyang security law.

 On 25 September 2013, three of Lee Seok-ki's colleagues were also indicted.
-They are Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP), Lee Sang-ho (an adviser of Gyeonggi Alliance for Progressive Movement), and Han Dong-geun(a former Suwon city chairman of the UPP).
+They are Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP), Lee Sang-ho (an adviser of Gyeonggi Alliance for Progressive Movement), and Han Dong-geun (a former Suwon chairman of the UPP).

 As of 26 September 2013, a total of 4 suspects were indicted after searching and seizing 16 people.
 The investigation continues into other suspects such as lawmakers Kim Mi-hee and Kim Jae-yeon, both of whom are suspected of participating in the secret meeting of the rebellion group.

 The two major criminal charges of Lee Seok-ki presented in the bill of indictment are as follows: